MarkAdell/my_articles/postgres_isolation_and_locking/README.md

 ## Conclusion

-I hope you find this summary helpful.
+I hope you found this summary helpful.
 Please let me know if you discovered any errors or have any suggestions on what to add or update, while still keeping it concise.

-## References
+## Further reading

 [PostgreSQL documentation](https://www.postgresql.org/docs/current/mvcc.html)